 From Ivy League schools to community colleges, the education sector is becoming more competitive than ever, constantly battling for funding and new students.
 As competition increases, having a significant digital presence can be key in driving recruitment, engaging students and attracting donors.
 But, the larger your digital presence, the more content you need to be creating, which often leads to an overflow of digital assets and no scalable way to manage them.

-Implementing a digital asset management system (DAM) helps universities and colleges to better manage their content and establish a solid foundation for their long-term digital strategy, acting as a central library for all of their visual assets such as photos, videos, graphics, logos and more.
+A digital asset management system (DAM) helps universities and colleges to better manage their content and establish a solid foundation for their long-term digital strategy, acting as a central library for all of their visual assets such as photos, videos, graphics, logos and more.

 Here are 5 benefits of a DAM system that are allowing leading universities and colleges to maximize the ROI of their content and increase the overall productivity of their departments.

 With asset requests constantly coming in from the marketing department, the alumni association and other departments, there are frequent bottlenecks for IT departments and digital teams, as they try to track down the correct assets in the formats requested.
-Many universities today, including the University of Windsor, are using a DAM to remove these bottlenecks by empowering departments and individual users to access a single media library, where they can easily search for and share (approved) photos, videos and more, without having to contact the IT department.
+Many universities today, including the University of Windsor, are using a DAM to remove these bottlenecks by empowering departments and individual users to access a single media library, where they can easily search for and share approved photos, videos and more, without having to contact the IT department.
 Some DAM systems also have AI capabilities, ensuring all assets are automatically tagged with relevant keywords to optimize discoverability.